Ensemble Coordinator: Jazz and Popular Music

 During his time at the Hartt School, Luke Nelson has formed several ensembles and classes, including Jazz Combos for middle and high school students, the Hot Club of the Hartt School, American Roots Ensemble and Hartt Harmony, an a cappella vocal ensemble.
 He is an instructor of music theory along with providing private instruction on his main instruments of guitar, bass and piano.
 He has formed ukulele ensembles and taught banjo.
 Luke has also taught history courses that use jazz and American music to provide a doorway into the human experience.

 Luke Nelson holds a Master of Music Education degree from Boston University, where he was able to further develop his innovative and humanistic approach to teaching.
 Combining years of experience as a professional musician and composer with research and practice in the field of education, Nelson is a formidable arts educator and administrator.
-It is this unique combination of skills, experience, training, and enthusiasm that he brings to his work as Artistic Director of Jazz and Popular Music at The Hartt School Community Division.
+It is this unique combination of skills, experience, training, and enthusiasm that he brings to his work as Ensemble Coordinator of Jazz and Popular Music at The Hartt School Community Division.